Meijer: Meijer Grocery

-Introduced in 2023, Meijer Grocery is a standard-sized grocery store concept.
-The first two locations, in Lake Orion and Macomb Township, Michigan, opened on January 26, 2023.
+Introduced in 2023, Meijer Grocery is a standard grocery store, with stores ranging in size from 75000-90000 sqft.
+The first two locations, in Lake Orion and Macomb Township, Michigan, opened in January 2023.
+A third location opened in Noblesville, Indiana in July 2024, and two additional Detroit-area locations are under development as of 2025.

-Fresh Thyme Farmers Market
+Fresh Thyme Market

-During the 2010s, Meijer appeared to control or own the regional organic food supermarket chain Fresh Thyme Farmers Market, but official records were not very clear about the relationship between the two companies.
-After the founder, Chris Sherrell, left the company, the CEO from 2019 to 2022 was a prior Meijer executive.
-The CEO as of July 2022 has no prior ties to Meijer, instead having a background working with Kroger and Aldi.
+Meijer was an early investor in Fresh Thyme Market, a regional grocery store chain in the Midwestern United States specializing in organic foods.
+Media sources conflict about the relationship between the two companies, with one describing Fresh Thyme as a wholly owned subsidiary of Meijer, and others reporting that Meijer only owned an equity stake.

-In September 2020, Fresh Thyme announced that it was withdrawing from the state of Nebraska by closing its remaining three stores after closing two stores the previous year.
-The closures left the company with 70 stores in 10 states.
+Fresh Thyme had 70 stores across 10 Midwestern states as of January 2024.

 Marketing and sponsorship

-In 2006, Meijer donated money to Calvin College in Grand Rapids, Michigan, to create the paid position called the Frederik Meijer Chair of Dutch Language and Culture.
+In 2006, Meijer donated to Calvin College in Grand Rapids, Michigan, to create the paid position called the Frederik Meijer Chair of Dutch Language and Culture.
 The previous chair was unpaid.
 Its purpose is to promote interest in the Netherlands and Michigan's Dutch cultural heritage.